brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 Type in a name for the API Key, something like "BackOffice" or "WebAccess" and click save.
 A private key will be displayed.
 Copy that key and paste it into a text editor of your choice.
 Then create the api key.
 We will use that key to access the database through the stitch browser SDK.

 ## ![9](../img/9b.png) Create a web application for a marketing promotion
+The best getting started guide with teh browser client SDK is [the blog tutorial](https://docs.mongodb.com/stitch/tutorials/blog-overview/).
+It consists of two main parts, the [Blog Tutorial back end](https://docs.mongodb.com/stitch/tutorials/guides/blog-backend/), and the [Blog Tutorial Front end](https://docs.mongodb.com/stitch/tutorials/guides/blog-web/).

+We will offer a condensed version of the blog tutorial with a couple of new concepts.
+It is highly recommended to complete the blog tutorial when you have time.

 ## ![10](../img/10b.png) Create a trigger to capture changes to sales data